 ➤ Consequently, the global total has grown by 1.8% over the past year.
 Now there are 95 million new mobile users since last year.

 ➤ Smartphone users worldwide spent a total of $170 billion on mobile apps and in-app purchases in 2021.

 The thing is, these revenue figures only include transactions made directly through app stores, so things like e-commerce purchases made via mobile apps or mobile ad revenues are not included.

 ➤ By 2025, retail mobile commerce sales are expected to more than double to reach $728.28 billion and account for 44.2% of retail e-commerce sales in the US.

-➤ Mobile commerce sales stats show that three out of four customers say they buy online from their smartphone to save time.
+➤ Mobile commerce sales stats show that three out of four customers buy online from their smartphone to save time.

-➤In a comparison between China vs. the US retail social commerce sales it is seen that China generates $351.65 billion in revenue from retail e-commerce sales in social (transactions made directly on a social media platform).
+➤ In a comparison between China vs. the US retail and social commerce sales, it is seen that China generates $351.65 billion in revenue from retail e-commerce sales in social (transactions made directly on a social media platform).
 This is ten times more than the US.

 ➤ According to Oberlo’s social media marketing statistics, 71% of customers suggest a brand to their friends and family after having a favorable encounter with it on social media.
 It shows that social media plays an undeniably big role in e-commerce growth.